sjg20/u-boot-concept/doc/usage/bootflow.rst

 Description
 -----------

 The `bootflow` command is used to manage bootflows.
-It can scan bootmethods to locate bootflows, list them and boot them.
+It can scan bootdevices to locate bootflows, list them and boot them.

 See :doc:`../develop/bootflow` for more information.